whuhxb/research-experience/university-of-arizona/RA-work-summary.md

 ## My contributions based on my findings for the RA work, not implemented, but seemed fun to me

-Here although most of the tasks were well directed, I had some interesting findings of my own, following seemed like some interesting ideas but remain unexplored, that I contributed and I wanted to share:
+Here although most of the tasks were well directed, I had some interesting findings of my own, following are my ideas but remain unexplored, that I contributed and I wanted to share, for the love of language, historical newspapers and Abstract Meaning Representations:

 ### Jan 9th 2023